-Presently, this potential achievement gap is being exacerbated while institutions are shifting to distance learning as a result of the current COVID-19 crisis.
-This sudden transition to new learning models may leave behind first-generation, low-income and other underrepresented students if the course design isn’t thought out carefully.
+During 2020 and 2021, equity gaps were exacerbated while institutions shifted to distance learning as a result of the COVID-19 crisis.
+The sudden transition to new learning models left behind many Black, Latino, Indigenous, poverty-affected, and first-generation students when college and university course design wasn’t thought out carefully.

-In this condensed and edited interview, Jessica Rowland Williams, director of Every Learner Everywhere, says universities have an opportunity to mitigate the lasting and inequitable impacts of COVID-19 and to transform the way they support students.
+In this condensed and edited interview, Jessica Rowland Williams, Director of Every Learner Everywhere, says universities have an opportunity to mitigate the lasting and inequitable effects of COVID-19 on minoritized and poverty-affected students and to accelerate the transformation to equity-centered institutions.

-What’s the impact of this sudden shift to remote learning?
+What was the impact of the sudden shift to remote learning?

 Historically, some faculty push back against using digital tools and transitioning online.
-In a way, the COVID-19 situation is a unique opportunity because it’s forcing everyone to do something different.
+In a way, the COVID-19 situation was a unique opportunity because it’s forcing everyone to do something different.

 What we’re learning, however, is that there are real issues from an equity lens.
 Students who are historically underserved are struggling the most.
 They are students who, in some cases, don’t have access to technology, don’t have access to quiet spaces, and aren’t familiar with engaging and learning in these ways.